dabeaz/curio/docs/reference.rst

    task has already run to completion, this method does nothing and returns immediately.
 Returns ``True`` if the task was actually cancelled. ``False`` is returned if the task was already finished prior to the cancellation request.
+Cancelling a task also cancels any previously set timeout.

 The following public attributes are available of :class:`Task` instances: